Conservation Reserve Program

-Congress authorized the Conservation Reserve Program (CRP) in the 1985 farm bill, also known as the Food Security Act, and has reauthorized the program in subsequent farm bills.
-CRP is managed by U.S. Department of Agriculture’s Farm Service Agency, and provides money and technical help to producers who agree to take environmentally sensitive land out of crop production and plant permanent vegetation.
+Congress authorized the Conservation Reserve Program, or CRP, in the 1985 Farm Bill, also known as the Food Security Act, and has reauthorized the program in subsequent farm bills.
+CRP is managed by the Department of Agriculture’s Farm Service Agency and provides money and technical help to producers who agree to take environmentally sensitive land out of crop production and plant permanent vegetation.
 The data we present in the database begins with contracts enrolled in CRP in 2017, to highlight changes in payments before and after the 2018 Farm Bill.

-Producers can offer to enroll land into CRP through continuous or general sign-ups.
+Producers can offer to enroll land into CRP through general or continuous sign-ups.
 General sign-ups are competitive, and the Farm Service Agency selects applicants based on an environmental benefits index that estimates the possible environmental benefits of enrolling the offered land.
-Continuous sign-ups are not competitive, and are targeted at enrolling particularly sensitive land to mitigate specific environmental and natural resource concerns.
+Continuous sign-ups are targeted at enrolling particularly sensitive land to mitigate specific environmental and natural resource concerns.
 Landowners are automatically eligible to enroll such lands at any time.
 The continuous sign-up operates through several special initiatives, like the Clear Lakes, Estuaries and Rivers, or CLEAR, initiative.

-Producers receive payments for part of the cost of establishing the conservation cover, and annual rental payments while the land is enrolled in the program.
+Producers receive payments for part of the cost of establishing the cover practice, and annual rental payments while the land is enrolled in the program.
 When the contract expires, the producer can put the enrolled acres back into crop production or propose to extend the contract for another 10 years.

 The 2018 Farm Bill made several changes to CRP, including setting a minimum acreage enrollment of 27 million acres by 2023, requiring no less than 40 percent of total CRP acres enrolled through the continuous categories of CRP, like CLEAR, CLEAR30 and CREP, and increasing the CRP Grassland Initiative to two million acres by 2023.